 Educational objectives for the civil engineering program reflect the mission of the Department of Civil and Environmental Engineering, the importance placed on successful professional practice, the ability to pursue advanced degrees, the assumption of professional and societal leadership roles, and a commitment to lifelong learning.
 University of Illinois Civil and Environmental Engineering graduates will:

-- Successfully enter the civil and environmental engineering profession as practicing engineers and consultants with prominent companies and organizations in diverse areas that include structural, transportation, geotechnical, materials, environmental, and water resources engineering; construction management; and emerging fields including sustainability, resilience, and risk.
+- Successfully enter the civil and environmental engineering profession as practicing engineers and consultants with prominent companies and organizations in diverse topic areas it comprises;

 - Pursue graduate education and research at major research universities and national laboratories;

 - Pursue professional licensure;

-- Advance to leadership positions in their profession.
+- Advance to leadership positions in the profession;

 - Engage in continued learning through professional development;